alphagov/gds-way/programming-languages.md

 expires: 2017-10-01
 ---

-All programming languages have their own strengths and weaknesses.
-We want to use a range of programming languages in order to build services and supporting tools to meet users' needs.
+We want to use a range of programming languages at GDS because we think using the right tool for the job will give us the best chance of building services that best meet users’ needs.
 This document does not apply to choosing 'off the shelf' software (open source or not).

-In order to make it easier for developers to move around the organisation, to get more value out of developing shared components, to better hire and develop people, and to be great at operating applications, we want to focus on a small number of choices of programming languages for core software development tasks.
+We want to focus on using a small number of programming languages for core software development tasks.

+This should make it easier for developers to:

+- move around the organisation
+- develop shared components
+- improve their personal development
+- master how they operate applications

 ## Java, Python and Ruby

-These are successfully being used by many teams at the moment and we're confident in how to host and operate applications written in them.
-New development should normally be carried out in one of them.
+We've chosen these 3 languages because they are successfully used by teams at the moment, and we are confident in how to host and operate applications written in them.
+We'd advise you to carry out new development in one of them.

 ## JavaScript